 6 min read

 Why are people so negative?
 Humans have what is called a “negativity bias” because we’ve evolved to react to threats.
-Like Google, we’re pattern discovery machines; when something stands out, like a threat, our minds highlight it.
-Why is the news so negative?
+Like Google, humans are pattern discovery machines; when something stands out, like a threat, our minds highlight it.
+Why is news so often negative?
 Because negativity bias is leveraged by the media to increase profits.
-The fact is, bad news gets more attention, more clicks, and leads to more revenue for the publication.
-Google also reacts to this pattern by giving people what they seemingly want - that often means more bad news.
+It's done through clickbait headlines, sensationalism, and spin.
+Bad news gets more attention, more clicks, and leads to more revenue for publications.
+Google search results also react to this pattern by giving people what they seemingly want - that often means more bad news.

 7 min read